Toilets for camping – how to poo when there’s no loo

 • Not the most comfortable option (but it could be worse!)

-• Need to purchase toilet beags
+• Need to purchase the toilet bags

-toilets camping
+toilets for camping

 Doing it the old-fashioned way